pedohorse/lifeblood/docs/source/overview.rst

 Currently it was **only tested in linux**.

 MacOS, being posix, should theoretically work without problems too.
-Windows requires some os-specific modifications and testing.
+Windows requires some os-specific modifications. it *should* work, but was never properly tested.